+NOTE The export_certificate (data) method may be also invoked by a third party, using the client as a broker.

-27Figure 27 – Provisioning the client / third party with a certificate of the server
+Figure 27 – Provisioning the client / third party with a certificate of the server

 Certificate removal from the server

 It is sometimes necessary to remove a public key certificate stored by the server.